 Scissors are part of the same category of tools that are seen as something we just have laying around, but we rarely think of their importance anymore.
 I have found that a good quality scissors is essential, especially when you use it to cut out pastry bags, acetate film, plastic wrap and other similar things.

-Stay tuned for the second part of this article where I will continue writing about a new set of basic pastry tools and utensils that I consider useful in a pastry kitchen!
+Stay tuned for the second part of this article – basic pastry tools and utensils – where I will continue writing about a new set of basic pastry tools and utensils that I consider useful in a pastry kitchen!